I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 You will also find this feature in MailChimp, but the price for 1,000 contacts will be almost twice as high — $240/yr in MailChimp VS. $134 in CakeMail.

-As in Litmus, Cakemail has a useful “Spam Assassin” feature to help you identify the reasons why your emails end up in spam folders.
+As in Litmus, Cakemail has a useful “Spam Assassin” feature to help you identify the reasons why your messages end up in spam folders.

 3. Email on Acid